Sheo Dan Mal: Legacy

 The Nagpur Municipal Corporation (NMC) honored the legacy of Sheo Dan Mal, by naming a road after him.
 The road stretches from Panchsheel Talkies Square to VIP Road in Nagpur.
-This gesture was officially marked by a ceremony, which was inaugurated by Nitin Gadkari, then, the national president of the Bharatiya Janata Party (BJP).
+This gesture was officially marked by a ceremony, which was inaugurated by Nitin Gadkari, then, the national president of the Bharatiya Janata Party (BJP) and currently cabinet minister.
 The naming recognizes Sheo Dan Mal's substantial contribution to the city's architectural heritage.